 The xAPI Overview

-xAPI is adaptable and can be used to augment almost any performance assessment situation.
-It is currently being used for many LMSs, museums, flight simulators, firing ranges, and emergency medical services.
+xAPI is 100% free, open source, lightweight, and adaptable; it can be used to augment almost any performance assessment situation.
+It is currently being used in many LMSs, museums, flight simulators, firing ranges, and emergency medical services.

 More Granular Insight